Skip to content

 Key Takeaway: Use mutable sparingly.
 Prefer immutable values and functions for most code.
 Mutate only when performance requires it.

-Why It Matters: Mutable values enable optimization in tight loops (numerical computing, game engines) where allocation overhead matters.
-F# developers use mutable state sparingly, isolated to performance hotspots, while keeping business logic purely functional for testability and correctness.
+Why It Matters: Mutable values enable optimization in performance-critical code paths like tight numerical loops and game physics where immutable allocation overhead is measurable.
+F# developers use mutable state sparingly, isolating it to identified performance hotspots through profiling, while keeping business logic purely functional for testability and correctness.
+This pragmatic approach achieves both functional correctness and C-like performance where needed.

 Example 23: For Loops